Ikea Hack Built-in Spice Rack

 Cabinet Door Spice Clips

-This DIY spice rack uses the dead space at the end of a counter which many kitchens usually have.
-If you don’t have a pantry or don’t want congested cabinets, you can do this idea for your spices instead.
+This DIY spice rack uses the dead space at the end of a counter, which many kitchens usually have.
+If you don’t have a pantry or don’t want congested cabinets, you can use this idea for your spices instead.

 This project is an Ikea hack that uses three Bekvam spice racks.
 They are made from solid wood and are pre-made, making the entire project even easier.
 Of course, if you have some nice pieces of wood in your storage, then you can DIY the spice racks yourself.